CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 **Relevant features:**

-- Ability to skip setup questions (email, phone number)
+- Ability to skip setup questions (pronouns, titles, email, phone number)
   - Preserves option for user privacy
   - Does not discriminate against users based on access to resources
 -